Excitation of the $^{229}$Th nucleus by the hole in the inner electronic shells: Introduction

-Let us discuss how the hole in the inner shell is formed.
 Suppose, we use a high-energy photon to excite an electron to the continuum ($E_\gamma\gtrsim 100$\,keV for the K-shell and $E_\gamma\gtrsim 20$\,keV for the L-shell).
-The interaction operator has the form $j_\mu A^\mu$, where $A^\mu$ is vector potential and the current $j_\mu$, generally speaking, includes electronic and nuclear parts, $j_\mu=j_\mu^{(e)}+j_\mu^{(N)}$.
-However, the nucleus has the $A^*$ level at 8\,eV and only a few levels in the sub-MeV range.
-Thus, for such photons we can neglect the nuclear term.
+The interaction operator has the form $j_\mu A^\mu$, where $A^\mu$ is vector potential and the current, $j_\mu=j_\mu^{(e)}+j_\mu^{(N)}$, includes electronic and nuclear parts.
+However, the nucleus has the $A^*$ level at 8.3\,eV and only a few levels in the sub-MeV range, the first one being at 29 keV.
+Thus, for the photon energies far from the nuclear resonances we can neglect the nuclear term.
 We conclude that photons interact only with the electronic degrees of freedom and do not affect the nucleus.
-Then, in the shake-off approximation, the electron disappears instantaneously, leaving the nucleus unchanged.
+In the shake-off approximation, the electron disappears instantaneously, leaving the nucleus unchanged.
 For closed electronic shells there is no magnetic interaction with the nucleus and the nucleus remains in its ground state.
 When the hole is created, the nucleus starts to interact magnetically with the spin of the hole.
 The non-diagonal part of this interaction leads to mixing between nuclear states $A$ and $A^*$.
-The hole lives for the average time $\tau$ before it is filled with an electron from one of the higher shells.
+The hole lives for an average time $\tau$ before it is filled with an electron from one of the higher shells.
 Once the hole is refilled, magnetic interaction ``turns off'' and the nucleus is left in one of its eigenstates.
 Naively one can expect that the probability $P^*$ to find the nucleus in the state $A^*$ is on the order of $(b\tau)^2$.
 Since this probability depends on both $b$ and $\tau$, it may be beneficial to have a hole in a shell other than the K shell.
-Below we estimate $P^*$ more accurately, and find that it is almost the same for K and for L$_1$ shells.
+Below we estimate $P^*$ more accurately, and find that it is almost the same for K and L$_1$ shells.